triztian/mobilecpp/README.md

 # golang/go: issue

-This projects aims to reproduce i
+This projects aims to reproduce an issue when linking C++ code using gomobile

+Basically the project consists of the following:

+ * A arm64, armv7 static library that will provide 3 functions
+ * 2 Go functions that use the external provided functions

 ### Building Mobilecpp.framework